nikryden/Retrogame-Handler/README.md

 ![](http://timeonline.se/RGHandler/images/TimeOnlineLogoV3.png)

 Retrogame Handler!
-Easy to use handler for Retro handheld consoles.
+Easy to use handler for Retro handheld consoles with built in FTP.
 ## Warning!
 This is a Alpha build and it is used at your own risk.

 [Backup Existing Firmware](http://wagnerstechtalk.com/rg350tips/#Backup_Existing_Firmware)